-As of and for the years ended June 30, 2019 and 2018, the Company is reported as a discretely presented component unit with the City's reporting entity.
+The Company is reported as a discretely presented component unit with the City's reporting entity.

 (b) Basis of Accounting

 The accompanying financial statements reflect the transit operations of the Company and are accounted for on the economic resources measurement focus and use the accrual basis of accounting, which is in accordance with accounting principles generally accepted in the United States of America ("GAAP"), as promulgated by the Governmental Accounting Standards Board, and conform with the requirements of the FTA's National Transit Database, as amended.
 Accordingly, revenues are recorded when earned and expenses are recorded at the time liabilities are incurred, regardless of when the related cash flows take place.
 Nonexchange transactions, in which the Company receives value without directly giving equal value in exchange, include appropriations from the City, grants, and donations.
 Revenues from grants and contributions are recognized in the fiscal year in which all eligibility requirements, including time requirements, if any are met.